josiah-tesfu/Coffee-Order-App/README.md

   to save my order and have the option to do so or not
 - As a user, when I start the application, I want to be given the option to load my order from file

+source: The persistence code for this project is based on the JsonSerializationDemo project.